pattonsgirl/CEG2350/Labs/Lab04/README.md

    - Note that is TWO hashtags followed by a single space
 5. Remove the `<ul>` tags & remove the `<html>` tag
 6. Replace the word `Batches` with the word `Matches`
+7. (Optional) note here any additional `sed` commands used or anything you needed to manually fix

 - **Resources**
 - [linuxize - use sed to find and replace](https://linuxize.com/post/how-to-use-sed-to-find-and-replace-string-in-files/)